neicnordic/neic-sda/docs/guides/deploy-k8s.md

 - `global.broker.backupRoutingKey`: The backup routing key for the broker.

 Crypt4gh:
-- `global.c4gh.secretName`: The secret name for c4gh.
+- `global.c4gh.secretName`: The name by which the kubernetes secret for c4gh is referenced in the Helm charts.
-- `global.c4gh.keyFile`: The key file for c4gh.
+- `global.c4gh.keyFile`: The crypt4gh private key file.
 - `global.c4gh.passphrase`: The passphrase for c4gh.

 CEGA:
-- `global.cega.host`: The host for cega.
+- `global.cega.host`: The host for [Federated EGA NSS API](https://nss.ega-archive.org/spec/#/).
-- `global.cega.user`: The user for cega.
+- `global.cega.user`: The user for accessing Federated EGA NSS API.
-- `global.cega.password`: The password for cega.
+- `global.cega.password`: The password for Federated EGA NSS API.

 Database:
 - `global.db.host`: The host for the database.